-Tennessee-based Methodist Le Bonheur Healthcare falls largely outside the reaches of the California Consumer Privacy Act, or CCPA, the law backing consumers' rights to control their personal information that goes into effect on Jan.
+Tennessee-based Methodist Le Bonheur Healthcare falls largely outside the reaches of the California Consumer Privacy Act (CCPA), the law backing consumers' rights to control their personal information that goes into effect on Jan.
 1, 2020.
 To prepare for CCPA, even though his company isn't in California, Methodist's CISO, Steve Crocker, is following the California law's progress closely in anticipation that a similar federal law won't be far behind.

 Other states, including Washington and Oregon, already have similar legislative initiatives under way, and Crocker hopes the U.S. folds them all into a single umbrella law as the European Union did with GDPR.